AlexeyGorovoy/zeithalt/refs/timeless_desert.md

 There are cases of people wandering the desert for months only to find they there were missing for a few hours, and what was perceived as a short hike sometimes lasted eons for people outside of the desert.

 <!---
-keywords: mt, chronoglass
+keywords: mt, chronoglass, landmark
-aliases: That Big Sandy Place
+aliases:
 -->